 With a unique and in-depth payments focus tailored to a central bank perspective, CBPN is an independent and comprehensive source of intelligence that helps readers navigate a rapidly changing payments landscape.

-CBPN delivers custom content and analysis from leaders and experts in the field, including CR’s circle of influencers in the payments space.
-CBPN spotlights a new central bank initiative each month and contains exclusive interviews with leaders in central bank payments.
+CBPN delivers custom content and analysis from leaders and experts in the field.
+CBPN spotlights a new central bank initiative each month and contains exclusive interviews with leaders in central bank payments and market infrastructure.
 This incisive, definitive publication is for payments stakeholders who have an interest in cyber security, regulation, blockchain, open banking, financial inclusion, and instant payments.

 CBPN is a natural extension of CR’s premier payments events – the Central Bank Payments Conference (CBPC) and the Global Payment Summits (GPS) series in Asia, Australia, and Europe.
 These events draw senior-level central bankers and industry stakeholders from across the globe, who comprise the core readership of CBPN.
 The 2018 CBPC event in Singapore attracted 145 senior representatives from 75 organizations and 50 countries, including 67 central bankers from 42 central banks.